 While previously only a student’s parent or other registered caregiver could administer a medical cannabis-infused product to a qualifying student at school, the school nurse or school administrator are now authorized to do so.
 Prior to administering medical cannabis products, school nurses and administrators must undergo annual training developed by ISBE.
 The school may also allow the student to self-administer the medical cannabis product under the direct supervision of a school nurse or administrator.

-Additionally, while previously medical cannabis products could not be stored at school, requiring the caregiver to bring the product to school to administer it and then remove it, under the new law, medical cannabis products can be stored at school.
+Additionally, under the new law, if the school nurse or administrator will administer the medical cannabis product, it can be stored at school.
 Such products must be stored with the nurse and accessible only to the nurse or a school administrator.
 Students are not permitted to carry their medical cannabis products at school.

 The student’s parent/guardian must provide written authorization specifying the time and circumstances under which the medical cannabis product may be administered and copies of the student’s and parent/guardian’s identification cards designating them as a registered qualified user or caregiver prior to any medication administration.